Mining engineers apply their skill in science and technology to extract minerals from the earth, in this

 As a mining engineer, you'll ensure the safe and efficient development of mines and other surface and underground operations.
-The role combines an understanding of the effects of these structures on their surrounding environment, as well as technical knowledge and management skills.
+The role combines an understanding of the effects of these structures on their surrounding environment with technical knowledge and management skills.

 There are opportunities in the UK in mining consultancy, minerals, tunnelling and quarrying, but due to the nature of the industry mining engineering is an international career and the majority of opportunities are overseas.

 - assessing the commercial viability of new mining ventures

 - undertake feasibility studies

 - model or design potential mine sites

 - preparing plans for mines, such as underground tunnels and shafts

 - working with specialist software to support planning programmes

 - overseeing major construction projects and ensuring that operations run smoothly

 - monitor activities underground

 - overseeing staff activities, either in one site section or throughout an entire mine

 - ensuring the safety of mining equipment and assessing mine equipment supplies

 - establish extraction systems

 - overseeing the health and safety of the site, particularly in relation to issues such as ventilation

 - planning for transition from surface to underground mining operations

 - providing consultancy and advice on mining and mineral extraction projects

 - fill in disused mine shafts

 - reclaim mine sites

 - managing monthly budgets and keeping detailed records.

 - Starting salaries vary between £21,000 and £27,000.